deic-dk/pod_manifests/ubuntu_noble_mongodb.md

 Applying this manifest will start Ubuntu Linux 24.04 LTS (Noble Numbat) - running the OpenSSH server and the **MongoDB** database server.

-**Before running this image, you must have generated ScienceData X.509 credentials - in your [preferences](/index.php/settings/personal#panel-userapps).**
+**Before running this image, you must have generated ScienceData X.509 credentials and have ticked off `Allow internal HTTP access from your own pods` - in your [preferences](/index.php/settings/personal#panel-userapps).**

 If you choose "Instance type" **disk2tb** or **disk4tb**, the directory "/mnt", containing the MongoDB data files directory "/mnt/mongodb", is persistent across deletions and recreations of the pod.
 Notice that if you create several pods from this image, each will have it's own data directory - tied to the name of of the pod, i.e. the contents of "/mnt" will be different, but persistent, for each pod name.
 If you do not choose instance type, the database data is ephemeral, i.e. gone when the pod is gone.